Need a convenient space to store all those shoes and coats? You can convert part of your Laundry Room into a Mudroom.

 After all cuts are finished, you’ll need to add a new bottom to the upper cabinet.
 Pick appropriately sized lumber to cut to size.
 I would attach a 1/2″ x 3/4″ ledge along the back wall for the new bottom to sit on.
 Then nail and glue that new bottom to the sides and front of the cabinet.

-Give that wall a pretty “hall tree” look with v-groove plank, trim, and some nice coat hooks.
+Give that wall above the DIY Mudroom Bench a pretty “hall tree” look with v-groove plank, trim, and some nice coat hooks.
 This looks beautiful, but also means you don’t have to patch that drywall.
 Yea!

 Now you can add your new cabinet trim to hide those cut marks and give your new mudroom a finished look.
 Trim is everything here.
 Measure carefully and watch those angles.
 Finish the trim off with sanding and patching.
 Use a good wood filler or even Drydex to fill all holes, cracks, and old cabinet door hardware holes.
 After that dries, sand and prime every bit of the cabinets.